Dr. Robert T. Smith, Provost and Vice President for Academic Affairs

 Requests for a prerequisite substitution or waiver must be approved by the instructor of the course requiring the prerequisite and by the administrator of that department or school.
 The department head and course instructor will be notified of all administratively approved prerequisite substitutions or waivers.

-It is recognized that class attendance is essentially a matter between students and their instructors.
-Instructors must explain their absence policy in the course syllabus.
-All students are held responsible for knowing the specific attendance requirements as prescribed by their instructors and for the satisfactory make-up of work missed by absences.
-When students are compelled for any reason to be absent from class, they should immediately contact the instructor.
+For students, success in class, whether face-to-face or online, begins with regular attendance/participation.
+Instructors must clearly outline their absence/participation expectations in their course syllabus, including any penalties for absence or non-participation and any procedures for missed work.
+All students are responsible for knowing the specific attendance/participation requirements as prescribed by their instructors and for the satisfactory make-up of missed work.
+When students are compelled for any reason to be absent from or unable to participate in class, they should immediately contact the instructor.

-A student who misses more than 20% of the scheduled classes of a course will be subject to receiving a failing grade in the course.
+Whether online or face-to-face, a student who misses or does not participate in more than 20% of the scheduled course or course activities could be subject to receiving a failing grade in the course.

 Students may be permitted to enroll as auditors in selected courses, provided regular enrollment in the course permits and if such an arrangement is completely agreeable to the instructor concerned.
 Fees for auditing classes are the same as for credit courses.
 Students are not permitted to change from audit to credit or from credit to audit after the last day for course changes as specified in the official calendar.